danilnagy/design-ai/docs/working_with_data/index.md

 > Challenge 1
 >
-> Can you modify the code so that instead of the same point being chosen to be projected each time, the point is chosen which needs to be moved the lease in order to make the panel planar.
-This is another kind of optimization since minimal moving the points would also cause the panels to follow the geometry closer and would minimize the material required for the side pieces
+> Can you modify the code so that instead of the same point being chosen to be projected each time, the point is chosen which needs to be moved the least in order to make the panel planar?
+This is another kind of optimization since minimally moving the points would also cause the panels to follow the geometry closer and would minimize the material required for the side panels.
 >
 > ![](images/1_10.gif)